stuartpb/boxflexie/README.md

 ## Caveats
 * For older browsers (IE < 8), please remember that some advanced selectors (child, adjacent, pseudo-selectors) will fail.
 Flexie does not attempt to bridge this gap, so if you must support legacy browsers, class names and ID selectors are your best bets.

-* As of FF 4.0 / Chrome 7 / Safari 5, Gecko and Webkit differ slightly in their flexbox implementations. <strike>Of note is their default values.
-Webkit will default to `box-align: start`, while Gecko defaults to the spec-defined `box-align: stretch`.
-Make sure your flexbox CSS works on both these browsers before adding Flexie.</strike>
-	* As of version 0.7, Flexie normalizes the `box-align` property across Webkit browsers.
-	* As of version 0.8, Flexie normalizes the `box-pack` property in Gecko.

 * Be careful of pseudo-selectors (i.e., `:nth-child`, `:first-child`).
 While native flexbox does not modify the DOM, Flexie must.
 Thus, your CSS properties might not apply as intended.
 For example, if you use a combination of `box-direction: reverse` and a `:first-child` selector, that selector will target the wrong element.
 And if you followed all of that, congratulations.

 * There may be cases where the floats used to mimic the flexbox layout drop in Internet Explorer browsers.
 If possible, you can try the [overflow fix](http://css-tricks.com/all-about-floats/) to snap these into place _(Flexie assumes it cannot use this as a workaround due to the impact this may have in your layouts)_.

 * As of YUI 2.8.2r1, YUI's selector engine does not recognize dashed attributes (i.e. [data-name="foo"]).
 Flexie uses several [data- attributes](http://ejohn.org/blog/html-5-data-attributes/) as element flags.
-A bug report [has been filed](http://yuilibrary.com/projects/yui2/ticket/2529254) about this issue, but in the meantime YUI remains incompatible with Flexie.
+A bug report [has been filed](http://yuilibrary.com/projects/yui2/ticket/2529254) about this issue, but in the meantime YUI remains incompatible with Flexie. *(Apparently YUI 3 has since come out, which may or may not fix this, or even be compatible at all.)*

 ## Asynchronous API
 You can run Flexie asynchronously in case you cannot purely on style sheets.
 All parameters are optional, unless otherwise stated: